For Your Approval

 Having bought several of my books for the Laser line, Roger knew I was a good writer, so he offered me a deal to novelize the original novella and then write nine more books in the series.
 To a young writer trying to establish himself, the idea of ten guaranteed sales was an irresistible temptation.

-I had just a few things to work with.
+I had just a few resources to work with.
 There was, of course, the original novella.
 There was a letter that Smith had written to his friend, Lloyd Arthur Eshbach, in which he made a few general remarks, primarily about the lead characters.
 And there was a chronology of the Stanley Dynasty from its founding up to the time "Imperial Stars" opens.
 (This chronology, with just a couple of significant changes, appears as an appendix to the final volume.)
 That was all I had to start with.
 There were no other notes, no outlines or story ideas, no descriptions of other characters.
-Fortunately, each chapter in the novella began with an encyclopedia entry, so there was some background on the general universe for me to work with.
+Fortunately, each chapter in the novella began with an encyclopedia entry, so there was some background on the general universe for me to use.

 People often asked me how much of the series was mine and how much was Smith's.
 The answer is very simple.
 If it wasn't in the first book or the chronology/appendix, it was entirely mine.
-Smith invented the universe and gave it its direction; I took that framework and built everything else: all further characters, all further situations, all further plots (including the superplot that threads through all ten books).
+Smith invented the universe and gave it its direction; I took that framework and built everything else: all further characters, all further situations, all further plots (including the story arc that threads through all ten books).
 In fact, a lot of the first book was mine, too, because in novelizing the story I nearly tripled its original length.
 In the original story, the villain -- who has organized a plot that encompasses two-thirds of the Empire -- never once appears on stage.
 This is a surprising lapse, since Smith was noted for creating some of the most memorable villains in science fiction.
 I corrected the oversight in the novel version.

 A few words about the covers: Shortly after I completed the first book, I went to New York and met with Norman Goldfind, vice president of Pyramid.
 During the meeting, he uttered words no author ever expects to hear from a publisher: "What should we do about the covers?"
 After they revived me, the first two words out of my mouth were "George Barr."
 Not only is George a friend, but he's a Hugo-winning artist of enormous talent.
 In due course, George was contacted and ended up doing covers for the U.S. editions of the first four volumes.

 Before the fifth book came out, Pyramid Books was bought by Harcourt Brace Jovanovich, and the paperback line was renamed Jove Books.
 Apparently a new art director came along with the deal, because I received a cover proof for the fifth book that stunned me to my core.
 George Barr's elegant artwork had been replaced by glitz and flash.
 I'm told that the new artist, Stanislaw Fernandes, has won prestigious design awards in New York -- but that doesn't make me like the covers one iota more.
 To make matters worse, Jove reissued the first four books with new Fernandes covers, dropping the Barrs completely.